shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 ### Comma

-* In a series of three or more items, use a comma before the sentence's final conjugation (and, or).
-For example, *Bundles and plugins can provide their own resources like assets, controllers, services, or tests.*
+* In a series of three or more items, use a comma before the sentence's final conjugation (and, or) — for example, *Bundles and plugins can provide their own resources like assets, controllers, services, or tests*

-* Place a comma after an introductory word or phrase.
-For example, *Also, each plugin is represented as a composer package.*
+* Place a comma after an introductory word or phrase — for example, *Also, each plugin is represented as a composer package*

 * Use a semicolon, a period, or a dash before a conjunctive adverb, such as *otherwise, however*.
-Place a comma after the conjunctive adverb.
+Place a comma after the conjunctive adverb

-* Conjunction (and, but, or, nor, for, so, or yet) separates two independent clauses, insert a comma after the first clause (before the conjunction) unless both clauses are very short.
-For example, *The more time you put into indexing data, the faster it is possible to read it.*
+* Conjunction (and, but, or, nor, for, so, or yet) separates two independent clauses, insert a comma after the first clause (before the conjunction) unless both clauses are very short — for example, *The more time you put into indexing data, the faster it is possible to read it*

-### Dashes and Hyphens
+### Dashes and hyphens

-To indicate a break in the flow of a sentence,  use an em dash, (long dash).
-For example, *Some programming languages — Pascal, COBOL, Ada are long gone*.
+To indicate a break in the flow of a sentence,  use an em dash, (long dash) — for example, *Some programming languages — Pascal, COBOL, Ada are long gone*.

 However, use a hyphen (small dash) in the following cases :